wilfz/CLCL/README.md

 ## Functions
 - Supports multiple clipboard formats
-- Frequently used standard phrases can be registered as templates in a hierarchical structure
+- Register frequently used standard phrases as templates in a hierarchical structure
 - Freely customize the menu displayed with hotkeys
 - History items and template items can be selected from menu and automatically pasted into the current window
 - Display thumbprint images in the menu